nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction

-803.7 A modernized tourist industry - An attractive final destination

-The tourism industry is one of the leading industries globally, bringing economic, socio-

-cultural, and environmental benefits to host countries.
-The main resources of the tourism

-industry can be identified in four key areas: natural, cultural, human, and capital.
-A well-

-planned tourism industry can be developed by effectively combining these resources.
+The tourism industry is one of the leading industries globally, bringing economic, socio- cultural, and environmental benefits to host countries.
+The main resources of the tourism industry can be identified in four key areas: natural, cultural, human, and capital.
+A well- planned tourism industry can be developed by effectively combining these resources.

-Sri Lanka’s tourism industry displayed its best performance in 2018, with 2.3 million

-tourist arrivals, generating USD 4.3 billion in revenue and contributing 4.9% to the GDP .
+Sri Lanka’s tourism industry displayed its best performance in 2018, with 2.3 million tourist arrivals, generating USD 4.3 billion in revenue and contributing 4.9% to the GDP .

-Therefore, the National People’s Power (NPP) has set its goals using 2018 as a benchmark

-for the tourism industry.
-Consequently, measures will be taken to promote tourism as a

-priority sector, given its potential to significantly contribute to the Sri Lankan economy

-and its role as a major source of foreign exchange for the country.
+Therefore, the National People’s Power (NPP) has set its goals using 2018 as a benchmark for the tourism industry.
+Consequently, measures will be taken to promote tourism as a priority sector, given its potential to significantly contribute to the Sri Lankan economy and its role as a major source of foreign exchange for the country.

-Our vision is to position Sri Lanka as a prominent and unique destination, attracting

-tourists from around the world by offering unforgettable and authentic experiences while

-leveraging the industry for economic growth.
-The National People’s Power (NPP) aims to

-ensure sustainability and improve the standard of living for all stakeholders.
+Our vision is to position Sri Lanka as a prominent and unique destination, attracting tourists from around the world by offering unforgettable and authentic experiences while leveraging the industry for economic growth.
+The National People’s Power (NPP) aims to ensure sustainability and improve the standard of living for all stakeholders.

 Principles: